 How to check traffic

-Traffic analysis is built into Google Maps and it can help you find the best route and avoid jams.
-It’s enabled by default when you request directions between two places.
-Red areas are backed up, orange is a bit congested, and green is clear.
-You’ll see icons to pinpoint road construction and speed cameras.
+Traffic analysis comes stock with Google Maps.
+The handy feature can help you find the best route and avoid jams.
+The map enables traffic analysis by default when you request directions between two places.
+Red areas indicate traffic backups, orange is a bit of congestion, and green is clear.
+You’ll see icons to pinpoint road construction and speed cameras, too.
 You can also check traffic when you’re just browsing around.
-If you jump back to our change your view tip above, you’ll see Traffic listed as an option that you can overlay all the time.
+If you jump back to our change your view tip above, you’ll see Traffic listed as an option that you can overlay.
+Then, every time you open Google Maps, you’ll see current traffic information.

 How to check parking

-It’s one thing to get somewhere, but what happens to the car once you arrive?
-Some places in the city can be positively nightmarish for parking.
-Google Maps offers parking advice for some locations.
-If you plug in your location and check the Directions screen then you might see a P icon next to the time and distance at the bottom.
-Tap on it and you’ll get an indication of how tough it might be to find parking at your location.
-For some locations, you’ll also see a Find parking option that will list possible parking locations nearby.
+It’s one thing to get somewhere without becoming lost.
+But parking can be even more of a nightmare than navigation.
+Cities, especially, can be challenging when it comes to parking.
+Fortunately, Google Maps also offers parking advice for some locations.
+To use the feature, plug in your location and check the Directions screen.
+You might see a P icon next to the time and distance at the bottom.
+Tap on the icon, and you’ll get an indication of how tough it might be to find parking at your location.
+For some areas, you’ll also see a Find parking option.
+The popup will list possible parking locations nearby.

 How to call for a ride